emissary-ingress/emissary/docs/topics/running/error-response-overrides.md

 ## Simple Response Bodies

-Simple responses can be be added quickly for debugging.
+Simple responses can be be added quickly for convenience.
 They are inserted into the manifest as either text or JSON:

 ```yaml